The TESS All-Sky Rotation Survey: Periods for 1,046,317 Stars Within 500 pc: Results

-The effectiveness of our alias-flagging procedure is illustrated in Figure~\ref{fig:praesepe_alias}.
+The effectiveness of our harmonic-flagging procedure is illustrated in Figure~\ref{fig:praesepe_alias}.
 In this figure, we cross match membership lists for the Pleiades, Praesepe, and the Hyades from \citet{Hunt2023} with the default TARS catalog with quality flags applied.
 For reference, we show literature K2 rotation sequences for the Pleiades \citep{rebullROTATIONPLEIADESDATA2016}, for Praesepe \citep{rampalliThreeK2Campaigns2021}, and for the Hyades \citep{douglasK2RotationPeriods2019}.

-In the left column, measurements flagged as aliases with $P(\rm alias)>0.8$ are shown in yellow, literature periods in gray, and measurements flagged as matches with $P(\rm match) > 0.8$ are in green.
+In the left column, measurements flagged as harmonics with $P(\rm harmonic)>0.8$ are shown in yellow, literature periods in gray, and measurements flagged as matches with $P(\rm match) > 0.8$ are in green.
 At higher effective temperatures our recovered periods closely follow the literature sequence.
-Toward cooler temperatures and longer periods, an increasing fraction of recovered periods fall systematically below the literature sequence, forming a distinct lower sequence that is characteristic of half-period aliases.
+Toward cooler temperatures and longer periods, an increasing fraction of recovered periods fall systematically below the literature sequence, forming a distinct lower sequence that is characteristic of half-period harmonics.
 This is especially true for Praesepe and the Hyades.

-Most stars on these lower sequences are flagged by our alias classifier.
+Most stars on these lower sequences are flagged by our harmonic classifier.
 The right panel shows the recovered rotation sequences after applying our doubling logic.
 In particular, this procedure recovers the slow-rotator sequence at periods $\gtrsim 13$~days, which is often assumed to be challenging to measure reliably from single-sector TESS observations.
-The cost is that a small number of stars were incorrectly identified as aliases, pushing them well above the sequence.
-This can be mitigated by adjusting the alias classifier threshold, at the cost of losing some correctly-classified periods (Table~\ref{tab:validation_stats}).
+The cost is that a small number of stars were incorrectly identified as harmonics, pushing them well above the sequence.
+This can be mitigated by adjusting the harmonic classifier threshold and applying quality flags, at the cost of losing some correctly-classified periods (Table~\ref{tab:validation_stats}).